lilithean/crystalspells2/README.md

 # crystalspells2

-## utitlities:
+1. utitlities:

-/bin/chk: a small bash tool to check the status of many jobs.
+- __/bin/chk__: A small bash tool to check the status of many jobs.
 The file explains itself.